nrtominaga/learn-react/README.md

+This code is based on the crash course from this I followed this [video](https://youtu.be/sBws8MSXN7A).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts